-Committees: Audit, Governance,

-Risk & Nominating
+Committees: Audit, Governance, Risk & Nominating

 Xia Ding has served as Managing Director of Sephora Greater China since February 2024, and is responsible for driving growth in the greater China market covering both retail and online channels.
 Prior to Sephora, Ms. Ding was the Vice President of e-commerce Asia Pacific and Latin America at Nike from 2019 through February 2024.
 In her role, Ms. Ding was accountable for driving the digital business in the Asia Pacific and Latin America markets.
 Prior to Nike, Ms. Ding worked for JD.com in China from 2017 to 2019 as the President of JD Fashion where she was responsible for driving the fashion business covering apparel, shoes, sportswear, bags, jewelry, watches and accessories.
-She was also instrumental in leading JD.com's M&A investment strategy to fuel strategic growth.
-Prior to joining JD.com, Ms. Ding served as Vice President of Retail Service at Nielsen in China from 2015 to 2017 where she was responsible for overseeing Nielsen's retail services business.
+She was also instrumental in leading JD.com M8.
+Ding served as Vice President of Retail Service at Nielsen in China from 2015 to 2017 where she was responsible for overseeing Nielsen's retail services business.
 Ms. Ding started her career in 1995 with Hanesbrands, Inc., where she spent the first ten years in the U.S. headquarters in various finance and corporate development roles.
-In 2005, Hanesbrands appointed her as the VP/General Manager of China where she brought American lingerie brand Hanes and casual wear brand Champion into the China market.
+In 2004 Hanesbrands appointed her as the VP/General Manager of China where she brought America Inigente brand Hanes and casual wear brand Champion into the China market.
 Ms. Ding is a well-regarded e-commerce and digital leader and was recognized as Forbes 2018 TOP 100 Most Successful Businesswomen in China and Forbes 2017 TOP 10 Most Influential People in China Fashion Industry.
 Ms. Ding received a Bachelor of Chemistry degree from the Nanjing University of China.
 She also earned an M.B.A from the Wake Forest University in Winston-Salem, North Carolina.
 We believe Ms. Ding's extensive business experience in China, as well as her digital, e-commerce, financial and corporate strategy experience qualify her to serve as a member of our Board.